Frequently Asked Questions

 If you experience a problem with ArtRage let us know using the Support Page.
 We’re happy to work through problems with you and in most cases we can quickly resolve the issue.

 Speed issues or crashing can usually be resolved quickly and easily by closing parked apps and rebooting your iPad.
-Please see our instructions on how to clear your parked iPad apps.

 In other cases we can use crash logs generated on your iPad to track down the exact cause of a problem and produce a fix.
 Many of the fixes listed in this update came about thanks to users who had problems telling us about them, so don’t hesitate to get in touch.

 2018ArtRage for iOS 2.3.4